Nik7s/Fundamentals/README.md

 - "mv (file) (directory)" will move the file to that directory
 - "mv (file) (file)" will change the file's name
 - "sudo apt-get update" will update linux

+## Python3
+- Type "python3 (file)" in the terminal to run a python program

+## C++
+- Type "make (file.cpp)" or "g++ (file.cpp) -o (file)" to compile a .cpp file
+- Type "./(file)" to run the .cpp file

+### Debugging
+- Type "sudo apt-get update" and "sudo apt-get install gdb"
+- Type "g++ (file.cpp) -g" to create an a.out file
+- Type "gdb a.out" or "gdb a.out --tui" and enter to start debugging
+- "b (line #)" will set a breakpoint at this line
+- "run" will start the debugging sequence
+- "n" will go to the next line
+- "p (variable)" will tell you the value of a current variable
+- "s" will enter inside of a function call
+- "backtrace" will show you when you entered what function
+- "f" will tell you what line you're on

 ## PostgreSQL